fireandlion/onedayonebook/index.md

 * Create a beautiful gift for the world
 {:.cta-list}

-You'll be part of a writer–illustrator–designer team, who will create a finished book in one day.
+You'll be part of a writer–illustrator–designer team, who will **create a finished book in one day**.
 You'll be assisted by professional facilitators and editors, and fuelled by good food and amazing company.

 The book you create will be translated, printed for thousands of children, and made freely available online.
 Everyone is a volunteer on the day, giving our time and talent to get more books to more children.